leolanese/bash_profile/README.md

 # bash_profile

+## What is the bash_profile
+bash_profile is a configuration file for bash shell.
+When bash is invoked as an interactive login shell it first reads and executes commands from ~/. bash_profile.

+## Why common bash_profile
-The idea is to share best practices, suggestions, tricks and keep the same profile across multiple development platforms easily cloning from the Repository.
+The idea is to share best practices, suggestions, tricks and keep the same profile across multiple development platforms easily cloning from the repository.

+# System Operation verions

-# MAC version:
+## MAC version:
 A typical install of OSX won't create a .bash_profile for you.
 When you want to run functions from your command line, this is a must-have.